OUTREACH - A Task Unfinished

 Through these grants clergy are available to offer care and spiritual support, not only to Anglicans, but to anybody who seeks assistance in the community.

 The Church Missionary Society (CMS) is a fellowship of Christian people and churches committed to global mission.
-We work with churches to set apart long-term workers who cross cultures to share the gospel of our Lord Jesus Christ.
+CMS works with churches to set apart long-term workers who cross cultures to share the gospel of our Lord Jesus Christ.

 Presently, CMS-A supports over 200 missionaries in over 40 locations around the world.

-Each month, CMS publishes prayer points from all our missionaries.
+Each month, CMS publishes prayer points from all their missionaries.
 These give you up-to-date information about what each missionary would specifically like prayer for.

 And one of the best ways that a church can be involved with CMS is by supporting a specific missionary.